 - Support secondary schools and colleges to work with Norfolk Young Chamber to maximise opportunities to engage with local businesses.

 - Provide mentoring for young people who are most at risk of disengaging from education.
 Trained mentors from local communities will focus on supporting pupils and their families around success at school and understanding information about career options.

 - Create an alumni scheme focused around young people with SEND to showcase local individuals who are successful despite apparent barriers and inspire pupils about the range of future pathways available to them.

 - Improve information sharing between secondary schools and colleges in Norwich to best support young people that didn’t achieve a Level 2 in English and/or Maths to quickly gain their qualification.

-Additional projects are planned in Norwich to engage primary aged pupils in activities to understand the world of work, as well as new initiatives to encourage parents to take part in conversations about education pathways and future goals.
+A new initiative have also been set up to encourage parents to take part in conversations about education pathways and future goals.